 For example, you might have to refuse socializing with coworkers after a busy day when all you need is some quiet alone time.
 Don’t feel the need to lie – your feelings are legitimate.
-Let them know what’s going on and make arrangements to hang out another time when you have more energy for people.
+Let them know what’s going on.
+Make arrangements to hang out another time when you have more energy for people.

 The concept of a “Highly Sensitive Person” is still widely misinterpreted.
-That’s mostly because a lot of people aren’t aware that when they hear someone use this phrase, they’re not merely referring to a gentle, emotional soul (as is the common interpretation), but rather to a very important term drawn from contemporary psychology.
+Many people aren’t aware that when they hear someone use this phrase, they’re not merely referring to a gentle, emotional soul (as is the common interpretation).
+Rather, it’s a very important term from contemporary psychology.
 That makes it all the more difficult for the Highly Sensitive People, who are already battling being misunderstood and pushed by the conventional lifestyle.

-That’s why it’s crucial that we spread awareness – and that those who find themselves within this category or know someone who is an HSP, seek to understand their unique connection to the outside world.
+That’s why it’s crucial that we spread awareness.
+Likewise, that anyone who knows or is an HSP, seeks to understand their unique connection to the outside world.
 By better understanding our innate energy, emotional structure, and unique wiring, we gain the means to better navigate life.